 I’m looking forward to a new year, new projects, and new opportunities.
 I have some great projects planned that I am SO excited about, and I know you and your kids will love them, too.

-To see all the STEM projects we did in 2020, with their supply lists and video tutorials, head to thewinkle.com now!
+To see all the STEM projects we did in 2020, head to The Winkle YouTube channel now!

 Thanks to those who have been here through it all.
 Thanks to those who are just joining.
 I couldn’t do this without all of you.
 Here’s to a hopeful 2021.